chapman-phys220-2017f/cw-02-adam-and-drew/README.md

 Analyze in this section what you found useful about this assignment in your own words.
 Include any lingering questions or comments that you may have.

+I thought the assignment was very useful for learning the basics of python.
+I have no previous knowledge of the language.

 **CHANGEME**

 ## Honor Pledge